-For MGSP activities, Cox's Bazar Pourashava would identify the immediate needs, prioritize the tasks and identify resource requirements to address the humanitarian needs of those adversely affected by the crisis.
+For MGSP activities, Teknaf Pourashava would identify the immediate needs, prioritize the tasks and identify resource requirements to address the humanitarian needs of those adversely affected by the crisis.

 6.6 Environmental Management Action Plan

 The activity wise anticipated environmental impacts and corresponding mitigation measures have been outlined in Table 6.6.1 and Table 6.6.2.